When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best Disposable Nursing Pads

-These are great for the start of breastfeeding because they are super absorbent and I found them helpful overnight in those early months.
-But they aren’t soft, they’re functional.
+These are great for the start of breastfeeding because they are super absorbent.
+I found them helpful overnight in those early months.
+They aren’t the softest, but they are functional.

 Headshot of Katelyn Holt RN, BSN, BC